trustbloc/webkms/docs/kms_rest_cli.md

 -k, --kms-secrets-database-type string    The type of database to use for storing KMS secrets.
 Supported options: mem, couchdb.
 Alternatively, this can be set with the following environment variable: KMS_SECRETS_DATABASE_TYPE
 -s, --kms-secrets-database-url string     The URL of the database for KMS secrets.
 Not needed if using in-memory storage.
 For CouchDB, include the username:password@ text if required.
 Alternatively, this can be set with the following environment variable: KMS_SECRETS_DATABASE_URL
     --kms-secrets-database-prefix string  An optional prefix to be used when creating and retrieving the underlying KMS secrets database.
 Alternatively, this can be set with the following environment variable: KMS_SECRETS_DATABASE_PREFIX

+-l, --log-level string                    Logging level to set.
+Supported options: critical, error, warning, info, debug.
+Defaults to "info".
+Alternatively, this can be set with the following environment variable: KMS_REST_LOG_LEVEL
 ```

 ## Example